 First of all, it was very risky of him to publish this story on a ‘taboo subject,’ i.e. sexual intercourse with a pre-teen girl, without some kind of disclaimer that it was a work of fiction.
 He did not do this (until, of course, almost five years later) but instead had it erased from the Internet Archive‘s database; he should not be surprised that a first-person narrative published under his real name, with so many corroborating details, would be “misconstrued” as autobiographical.
 Second, the unnamed narrator’s actions and perspective are devoid of internal conflict regarding anything he does.
 Do you get the impression that he feels an ethical weight, that there is complexity to any of his choices?
 His response to Elizabeth’s request for him to “take her virginity” (when she is barely even old enough to receive sex education in school), is to indulge it without reservation.

-The “theory” of the girl’s HIV status appears to be promoting a medical myth (HIV is not a genetic disease that can be “inherited”) in order to avoid acknowledging — assuming she really was infected by her father — that she was likely raped as a baby, before her “single-mother” broke contact with him.
+The “theory” of how the girl was infected with HIV (which is transmitted, not “inherited,” as it is not a genetic disease) is blamed on her absent father.
+Assuming she really was infected by her father, she *could have been raped as a baby before her “single-mother” broke contact with him.
 At one point, the narrator remarks that Elizabeth’s “young body was maturing behind her mind.”
 This observation, while likely inserted as another subtle attempt at justifying the character’s future actions, entirely conforms to the decades of studies on the link between early physiological / sexual development and age of first intercourse, particularly with girls, who grow up in father-absent environments.

-This girl lived a very short and traumatic life, yet all the narrator can really say is that it “added to her [physical] beauty.”
-There is no trace of anger at the father who likely abused and abandoned her; no anger at the mother who failed to protect her; no anger at the other children who cruelly bullied her; no fear of being charged with statutory rape if anyone were to find out; no anger or self-disgust for having unprotected sex with an immuno-compromised child and potentially exposing her to the very germs which caused her death only days after their “one night of passion” (in fact, this very real possibility does not even cross his mind)!
+This (fictional) girl lived a very short and traumatic life, yet all the narrator can really say is that it “added to her beauty.”
+There is no trace of anger at the father who abandoned her, or the mother who failed to protect her; no anger at the other children who cruelly bullied her; no fear of being charged with statutory rape if anyone were to find out; no shame for having unprotected sex with an immuno-compromised child and potentially exposing her to the very germs which caused her death only days after their “one night of passion” (in fact, this very real possibility does not even cross his mind)!
 There was not a single moment where I felt that consideration for issues of consent was even attempted; if anything, repeated violations of consent are suggested to be aesthetically enhancing somehow.
 If there was any “intellectual debate” stimulated, the narrator is certainly not a participant; such a debate only comes about after readers slug through fourteen frustrating paragraphs of his painful obliviousness.

 In summary, the most generous conclusion I could possibly make about this story is this: Wood is an awful “fiction” writer.
 Perhaps, since I am not “unassociated” with his industry, he will entertain my critique.